DeChambeau flattered by role in golf's rule-change proposals - WHIZ News

 “As it’s played out, I think it’s really cool to see that there’s some change off of the conversations that I’ve had.”

-For him, the most important thing is the rule-change proposals do not remove the “human element.”
+For him, the most important thing is that the rule-change proposals do not remove the “human element.”

 “It’s about making sure that you’re playing with the relative integrity of back in the day,” he said.
 “People weren’t using 48-inch shafts a long time ago, and so they are really trying to make it similar to back in the day in a sense while having a modern flair to it obviously with the graphite shafts and all that.”